vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 4. pip install requests
 5. az cli
 6. kubectl 1.18+
-7. MSI credentials to access storage
+7. MSI credentials to access storage (optional is not using Azure VM)
 8. StorageAccount connection-string for VM deployed in private network.

 #### Instructions